Best electric scooters for commuting

 10 hours of walking = less than 1 hour on an electric scooter

-Although you will have to pay upfront for the cost of the electric scooter (but with the handy finance options, this becomes less of a problem), the running costs of commuting on an electric scooter are far less than compared with other transport options.
-Granted walking is free, but can you put a price on the time you’ll save on your commute.
+Although you will have to pay upfront for the cost of the electric scooter (finance options makes this less of a problem nowadays), the running costs of commuting on an electric scooter are far less than compared with other transport options.
+Granted, walking is free, but can you put a price on the time you’ll save on your commute?

-Luckily for you, when looking at saving time by changing your commute, not only is an electric scooter cheaper than other methods but more environmentally friendly.
-Win-win if you ask us.
+Luckily for you, when looking at saving time by changing your commute, not only is an electric scooter cheaper than other methods, but also more environmentally friendly.
+This is a win-win in our book.